ForAug: Mitigating Biases in Image Classification via Controlled Image Compositions

 \subsection{Segmentation}

-The segmentation stage isolates the foreground objects and their corresponding backgrounds.
-We then fill the background using a pretrained object-removal model, producing visually plausible~\cite{Sun2024}, neutral scenes ready for recombination.
+The offline segmentation stage produces reusable assets for recombination: For each labeled training image, we create a pair $(\mathrm{fg},\mathrm{bg})$ consisting of (\textit{i}) a foreground cut-out $\mathrm{fg}$ with an alpha mask and (\textit{ii}) an inpainted background image $\mathrm{bg}$ where the foreground region has been removed.
 This stage is computed once offline and the results are stored for the recombination stage.

-First, foreground objects are detected and segmented from their backgrounds using a prompt-based segmentation model to exploit the classification datasets labels.
-We use the state-of-the-art Grounded SAM~\cite{Ren2024}, which is based on Grounding DINO~\cite{Liu2023e} and SAM~\cite{Kirillov2023}.
-The prompt we use is ``\code{a <class name>, a type of <object category>}'', where \code{<class name>} is the specific name of the objects class as defined by the dataset and \code{<object category>} is a the broader category of the object.
-The \code{<object category>} guides the segmentation model towards the correct object in case the \code{<class name>} alone is too specific.
-This can be the case with prompts like ``sorrel'' or ``guenon'', where the more general name ``horse'' or ``monkey'' is more helpful.
-We derive the \code{<object category>} from the WordNet hierarchy, using the immediate hypernym.
+\textbf{Generate candidate foreground masks.} We obtain foreground candidates with Grounded SAM~\cite{Ren2024} (Grounding DINO~\cite{Liu2024a} + SAM~\cite{Kirillov2023}).
+We leverage the dataset label by prompting the model with ``\code{a <class name>, a type of <object category>}''.
+Here \code{<object category>} is the immediate WordNet hypernym of the class (e.g., ``sorrel'' $\rightarrow$ ``horse''), which improves robustness when the class name is rare or overly specific.
+This can be the case with prompts like ``sorrel'' or ``guenon'', where the more general name ``horse'' or ``monkey'' is more ubiquitous.
+To increase recall, we generate up to $N=3$ masks per image by iteratively moving one level up the hypernym chain (e.g., ``sorrel'' $\rightarrow$ ``horse'' $\rightarrow$ ``equine'' $\dots$).
+We merge near-duplicate masks with pairwise IoU $\ge 0.9$, yielding a small set of $n_i<N$ candidate masks per image $i$.

-We iteratively extract $n$ foreground masks for each dataset-image, creating prompts by going one hypernym up the WordNet-tree each step (e.g. ``a sorrel, a type of horse'', ``a horse, a type of equine'', ...).
-Masks that are very similar, with a pairwise IoU of at least $0.9$, are merged.
-The output is a set of masks delineating the foreground objects and the backgrounds.
 We select the best mask per image (according to \Cref{eq:filtering-score}) in a later filtering step, described below.

-First, an inpainting model that is specifically optimized to remove objects from images, such as LaMa~\cite{Suvorov2021} or Attentive Eraser~\cite{Sun2024}, is used to inpaint the foreground regions in the backgrounds.
-Then, to ensure the quality of the foregrounds and the neutral background images, we select a foreground/background pair (for each dataset-image) from the $\leq n$ variants we have extracted and infilled in the previous steps.
-Using an ensemble $E$ of six ViT, ResNet, and Swin Transformer models pretrained on the original dataset, we select the foreground/background pair that maximizes foreground performance while minimizing the performance on the background and size of the foreground.
-For each model $m \in E$, we predict the score of the ground truth class $c$ on the foreground $\mathrm{fg}$ and background $\mathrm{bg}$ and weigh these with the size $\operatorname{size}(\cdot)$ in number of pixels according to: